Hello to all my still-faithful readers.

 I had calmed down a little by then, but I still felt ready to snap at any second.
 I was incensed he had offered no consolation.
 Was that the St. Evan way?
 "Well, he used to preach here.
 That is, he was the preacher before I went to the back mountain and took a nap there.
 That was just this afternoon!
 I don't know what happened, " I faltered off helplessly.

 "Hmmm.
 That's very strange, my son.
 You sayhe was the preacher, and then you went to the back mountain, took a nap, came back, and now he's gone?

 "Yes, sir."
 I thought it best not to mention the dragon there, or anything about Yua.

 "Strange…very strange.
 I will keep my eyes open for him."

-"What is your name?"
+"What is your name?" he inquired sagely.

+Familiar?
+I'd always thought my name unique.
 "Sir?
 Do you know me?"

-"No, I do not think so.
+His brow furrowed slight.
+"No, my son, I do not think so.

 "It just sounds like a name I have heard before, a name I should know.
 It's the name of someone famous, I know that.
 But what he is famous for, I can't remember."